VeraButler/react-seasons-app/README.md

 # Seasons App
 Simple app that utilizes geolocation and the current month to inform you what season it is.

+# To use
+- git clone
+- npm install
+- npm start

 # Skill Learned
 - **Geolocation**
     - Resetting Geolocation Preferences